guigrpa/create-monorepo/README.md

 ## Installation

-Create-monorepo requires no installation whatsoever.
-Just run `yarn create monorepo` and you're done!
+Create-monorepo requires **no installation at all** Just run `yarn create monorepo` and you're good to go!

 After that, you may want to check out [oao's documentation](https://github.com/guigrpa/oao#readme) to manage your monorepo.